druce/druce.github.io/_posts/2024-06-05-limitations-of-chatgpt.md

 - Ask ChatGPT for all the countries starting with 'v' in their name (sometimes skips e.g. Vietnam)

 - Ask ChatGPT to play tic-tac-toe.
 It got better since 3.5 when it would cheat or go nuts, but doesn't play optimally.
-It still generates illegal moves in chess and plays like a small child if you're lucky.
-Remember this if you want to ask it to perform a complex analytical task e.g. pick stocks.
+It still generates illegal moves in chess and plays like a small child.
+Remember this if you want to ask it to perform a complex analytical task like picking stocks.

 Here are prompts that work well: